30 (album): Composition

-Marketing and promotion
+Release and promotion

 On the weekend of 1 October, a series of advertising hoardings and projections displaying the number "30" appeared in various locations across the globe, with reports that it could be tied to Adele's forthcoming studio album, 30.
-On Monday, 4 October, Adele's social media accounts and website were updated to match the blue colour from the advertisements, indicating an imminent announcement from Adele.
-The next day, Adele officially announced a 15 October release for the album's lead single, "Easy On Me", with a clip of its music video on her social media accounts.
-Later that week, Adele became the first person to simultaneously appear on the covers of both British and American Vogue publications in the same month; both magazines featured interviews in which Adele revealed details about her new album.
+On Monday, 4 October, Adele's social media accounts and website were updated to match the blue colour from the advertisements.
+The next day, Adele officially announced a 15 October release for the album's lead single, "Easy on Me", with a clip of its music video on her social media accounts.
+Later that week, Adele became the first person to simultaneously appear on the covers of both British and American Vogue publications in the same month.
+On 13 October 2021, Adele officially announced the album title as 30 and 19 November 2021 as the release date.
 The track-listing of 30 was revealed on 1 November 2021.
-A preview of "Hold On" was featured in an Amazon television commercial entitled Kindness, the Greatest Gift, portraying anxiety among young adults associated with the pandemic and premiered on 8 November 2021.
+A preview of "Hold On" was featured in an Amazon television commercial entitled "Kindness, the Greatest Gift", portraying anxiety among young adults associated with the pandemic and premiered on 8 November 2021.

-A handful of deluxe physical editions of 30 were made available for purchase through select retailers.
-The Target-exclusive deluxe edition adds two bonus tracks and a duet version of "Easy on Me" with American singer-songwriter Chris Stapleton.
-White-colored vinyl LPs were sold via Amazon, while transparent LPs were sold by Walmart.
-Cassette tapes of 30 were exclusively sold on Adele's webstore, as part of box sets.
-A HMV-exclusive edition of 30, with an alternate sleeve, was also sold.
-Music executives and journalists projected 30 to sell over a million albums in its opening week in the US.